 WARNING: Hydromorphone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take hydromorphone and what other drugs you should avoid taking with it.
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

 USES: This medication is used to help relieve moderate to severe pain.
 Hydromorphone belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.

 HOW TO USE: Take this medication by mouth as directed by your doctor.
 You may take this drug with or without food.
 If you have nausea, it may help to take this drug with food.
 Ask your doctor or pharmacist about other ways to decrease nausea (such as lying down for 1 to 2 hours with as little head movement as possible).

 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 Do not confuse the dose of hydromorphone liquid in milligrams (mg) with the dose in milliliters (mL).
 Ask your pharmacist or doctor if you are not sure how to check or measure the dose.
 If your liquid is a suspension, shake the bottle well before each dose.